letsdodigital/coding-hands-on/dair/learning_outcomes.md

   - Print the shape of a NumPy array (LL1)
   - Accessing array elements using array slicing (e.g. `[0:4]`, `[:-1]`)
   - Convolution example task (LL1)
-    - Understand what 1D convolution is and what it is used for (LL2)
-    - Understand how to average a signal using a simple kernel (LL2)
     - Understand what concatenation is and the importance of matching array shapes (LL2)
     - Concatenate two NumPy arrays together (LL1)
     - Create a new array (convolution kernel) of ones of a specified shape (LL1)